B-aublys/Fr_Clickin/README.md

 # Clicker
-Simple Chrome clicker extention
+Simple Firefox clicker extention

-[   Very old version ]
+I do believe it no longer works,
-[ under Construction ]
+Sadly I don't have time or want to maintain this addon, sorry.